twistnixon/isomerpages-futureeconomy/_leaders-of-transformation/16-lucence-diagnostics.md

 Commercialisation of technology that originates in a research lab can be challenging because of the com-plexities of technology transfer, such as questions re-lating to IP and how to manage it, adds Dr Tan.

 Happily, A*Star itself was “very supportive”.
-Lu-cence also benefited as a member of A*STARTCentral, a co-innovation space which helps to incubate, develop, train and support technopreneurs from A*Star.
+Lucence also benefited as a member of A*STARTCentral, a co-innovation space which helps to incubate, develop, train and support technopreneurs from A*Star.

 Another factor that has aided Lucence’s commer-cialisation efforts is simply the value of its services.